samaea/AzureDevOpsAppService/readme.md

     ![](./assets/cicdquickstart-jan2018/VSTS_gitrepourl.png)

-4. Return to VSTS and in the **Import a Git repository** dialogue you opened earlier enter the values
+4. Return to Azure DevOps and in the **Import a Git repository** dialogue you opened earlier enter the values

     *   Source type = Git
     *   Clone URL = https://github.com/Microsoft/PartsUnlimited.git

     ![](./assets/cicdquickstart-jan2018/VSTS_importrepo2.png)

-5. Wait until the repo is imported and available in VSTS, you’ll see status and success messages, then be able to view the files in VSTS as in the screenshots below.
+5. Wait until the repo is imported and available in Azure Repos, you’ll see status and success messages, then be able to view the files as in the screenshots below.

     Note: You can return and access your project repo files at any time by going to **Code** > **Files**